Ten issues / building blocks

 The elements here will define the nuances of the relationship between the main instruments of government and also the nature of the foundation of these instruments of government.

 The use of de-politicisation institutions is becoming more and more widespread (some would now call them ‘the fourth pillar of government’) in weak political cultures to ensure independence, integrity, and professionalism in the delivery of public services, as well as to pursue certain normative goals such as human rights.

-Independent bodies are clearly a pressure element that brings to bear on the three most important pillars of government to respect the rights and laws and regulations defined by the constitution.
-The process of defining their constitution should be one that relates them for their formation to the representatives of the people who are represented in the legislature, but once appointed, checks and balances may need to be put in place to maintain independence from executive, legislative and judicial overreach.
+Independent bodies bear on the three most important pillars of government to respect the rights and laws and regulations defined by the constitution.
+The process of defining the constitutional role of independent bodies is also linked to their relationship with representatives of the people in the legislature.
+Once appointed, checks and balances may need to be put in place to maintain independence from executive, legislative and judicial overreach.
 This will require a clear definition of relationships to all three branches of government.

 Symbols of Culture and Identity

 Although often of little or no legal force, constitutional symbols are powerful devices of building a cohesive polity around a constitution.
 In preambles or other preliminary provisions, it is quite common to see constitutions making reference to the society’s past, present, and future, its nature and culture, its values and aspirations, and appeals to unity and diversity.

 This may not have a specific spatial Manifestation.
 However may have a more material manifestation and could perhaps be included in some form of objective attribute.
 Often these values are associated with the executive- more specifically the head of government or state as embodied within them and one who is inspired by them in their life and this setting the example to the rest of the population.